 Catalyse is a virtual organisation without a centre or an office.
 It functions in an open and accountable way through face to face meetings, and also makes use of web-based and telephone conference resources.

-- running the two year CAT Practitioner Training course (Dawn Bennett – supported by Sarah Littlejohn as Executive Committee representative while Dawn is Chair)
+- running the two year CAT Practitioner Training course (Dawn Bennett – supported by Sarah Littlejohn as Executive Committee representative while Dawn is Co-chair)

-- co-ordinating and advising on recruitment for Practitioner Training and on Supervision (Sarah Littlejohn)
+- co-ordinating and advising on recruitment for Practitioner Training (Sarah Littlejohn)

-- co-ordinating Café CAT open meetings for the Catalyse community, replacing the Projects Forum (Clive Turpin)
+- co-ordinating Café CAT open meetings for the Catalyse community (currently vacant)

-- overseeing the provision of Personal Reformulations (Clive Turpin)
+- overseeing the provision of Personal Reformulations (Dawn Bennett)

-- running the Catalyse Sheffield Psychotherapy Practice (Carolyn Lawson)
+- running the Catalyse Sheffield Psychotherapy Practice (to be advised)

-- managing our website and social media activity (Rhona Brown)
+- managing communications, including our website and social media activity (Rhona Brown)

-All of our activities are supported by Ex-Officio members Frances Free and Kathryn Webb, Catalyse Administrators.
+All of our activities are supported by Ex-Officio member Frances Free , Catalyse administrator.